 After living In this home and having my workshop almost six years I was finally able to complete my first piece of furniture for the house.
 The table is called a tabouret.
 It’s my own design but is similar to tabouret tables made during the late 18th and early 19th centuries by people like Stickley and Limbert.
 They were designers and craftsman during the Craftsman or Arts and Crafts period of design.
 It is sometimes also referred to as Mission style.

 I used mostly quarter sawn white oak which shows a lot of fleck, the figuring in the wood.
 It was stained in a similar color to what was used during the period.
 The feet, cross pieces and exposed dowels holding the table together are American black walnut which adds an extra flair and contrast to the piece.

 As you can see we’re displaying a couple of our larger basset hound figurines on the table.
-For this set of photos the table was in the nook off of our kitchen.
-For a while the table was moved to the opposite end of our kitchen where it fit in better but has now been moved between our new couch and chair in our family room.
+The table sits between our leather couch and chair in our family room.
 Since it looks great there this may be where the table ends up.
 Pam likes it there.

 This website was created and is maintained by Don Bullock.

 He can be reached at